kristoff-it/zig-redismodule/README.md

 It also includes a workaround for a linker bug in macOS Mojave.

 In `module.zig` you can find a sample module that makes use of `redismodule.zig`.

+This all was done using Zig 0.3.0 and Redis 5.0

 ## Building